LuLucsu/lulucsu-academic/content/publication/article4/index.md

 publication: In *Linear and Multilinear Algebra*
 publication_short: In *LAMA*

 abstract: Let \Pi be an equitable partition of a graph G with k cells.
 If G has no equitable partition with fewer cells than \Pi, then \Pi is called a minimal partition of G and G is called a k-equitable graph.
-It is clear that 1- equitable graphs are regular graphs.
-In this paper, we investigate 2- equitable graphs with four distinct eigenvalues.
+It is clear that 1-equitable graphs are regular graphs.
+In this paper, we investigate 2-equitable graphs with four distinct eigenvalues.

 # Summary.
 An optional shortened abstract.
 summary: Define k-equitable graphs and investigate 2-equitable graphs with 4 distinct eigenvalues.